 - Burlington: Gary Allan Learning Centre – Burlington, 3250 New Street

-- Make it a 2 dose summer: Anyone who received a first dose can get their second dose at a minimum 28 days.
-Appointments are available in July and early August.
-Reschedule now and gain full protection from COVID-19 and Delta variant as soon as possible and help avoid 4th wave in the Fall.
+- Make it a 2 dose summer: Anyone who received a first dose can get their second dose at a minimum of 28 days between doses.
+Get fully vaccinated as soon as possible and help avoid a 4th wave in the fall.

 - New Clinic in Milton: St. Francis Xavier Catholic Secondary School, located at 1145 Bronte Street S. in Milton(Google Map link) on July 26.
 Book online now.

 - Halton Region Public Health is providing Moderna and Pfizer vaccines at community clinics.

 Halton Region Public Health is following the eligibility criteria outlined by the Province.
 As the Province announces new eligible populations or any changes to their implementation plan, Halton Region will update this webpage.